Esri/palladio/README.md

 ## User Manual

-## Prerequisites
-* RedHat Enterprise Linux 7 (and compatible) or Windows 10
-* Houdini 18.5 or later
-* To create CityEngine rule packages, an installation of CityEngine (2019.0 or later)
-* For commercial work, a [license](https://esri.com/cityengine) for CityEngine (2019.0 or later)
+Please refer to the [release notes](#release-notes) for the supported CityEngine version.
 ## Installation

+### Software Requirements (Latest Release)
+* Windows 10 or 11 (64bit)
+* RedHat Enterprise Linux 7 or 8 and compatible (CentOS, Alma Linux, Rocky Linux, ...)
+* Houdini 18.5, 19.0 or 19.5
+* CityEngine 2022.0 or older for creating rule packages.
+* For commercial work, a [license](https://esri.com/cityengine) for CityEngine 2019.0 or later is required.

 ### From Pre-Built Binaries